Zoning Planning & Land Use Law in Arkansas

 It should be obvious that the first option you should consider is to correct the violation.
 If doing this wouldn't cost you very much, or pose a major inconvenience, you should obviously do this.

 Of course, just fixing a zoning violation isn't always affordable or easy, and may interfere with your planned use of your property.
 For instance, you might have just undertaken a significant remodeling of your home, and later found out that some small part of it technically doesn't conform to Monticello, Arkansas's zoning laws.
 If this happens to you, you can apply to your local zoning board for what's known as a "variance."
 This is simply a decree by the zoning board that the particular rule your property violates no longer applies.
 The Supreme Court has held that local zoning boards have to grant variances when the violation is very minor, and enforcing the ordinance would be unduly burdensome and not in the public interest.

 You also have significant protections if a zoning law changes, and you find that the land you've been living on for years is suddenly in violation of the new law.
 In general, zoning laws cannot apply to structures and uses which were built or commenced before the law was changed.
 Under the U.S. Constitution, it's not permissible for state or local governments to pass laws which have retroactive effect.
 You should know, however, that any future changes you make to your property will have to comply with the new zoning law.

-How Can a Monticello, Arkansas Attorney Help?
+What Can A Monticello, Arkansas Attorney Do?